 - to approve the remuneration policy and its revisions - to determine the remuneration of Board members (Executive and Non-Executive), subject to approval from the General Meeting - to approve the total performance related remuneration pool of the Group and its allocation among Business Units / subsidiaries - to approve the Bank's total remuneration framework taking into consideration the market trends as well as the current laws and regulations - to approve any exceptions to the approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile - to approve any exceptions to the approved total remuneration framework for the Heads of Group Internal Audit, Compliance & Regulatory Requests and Group Risk Management - to approve any payment or compensation commitment to be made to an executive member of the Board on termination of his/her office, subject to approval from the General Meeting - to approve all exposures of Remuneration Committee members and ensure that the exposures granted and their terms are compliant with current laws and regulations.
-No member is present when his exposure is being considered - · to ensure compliance of the remuneration policy and its application with current laws and regulations - to provide, when appropriate, adequate information to the General Meeting regarding their activities, with the assistance of the Remuneration Committee.
+No member is present when his exposure is being considered - to ensure compliance of the remuneration policy and its application with current laws and regulations - to provide, when appropriate, adequate information to the General Meeting regarding their activities, with the assistance of the Remuneration Committee.

 E.2.2 The Board has delegated to the Remuneration Committee the responsibility to provide specialized and independent advice for matters relating to remuneration policy, and its implementation at Bank and Group level.
-The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members with a minimum of three (3) members.
-All of its members should be Non-Executive, while the majority of the members including the Chairman should be Independent Non-Executive.
-One (1) member should be the HFSF representative.
+The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+All of its members should be Non-Executive, while the majority of the members (excluding the HFSF and the Greek State Representatives) including the Chairman should be Independent Non-Executive.
+One (1) member should be the HFSF Representative.
+The HFSF also appoints an observer in the Remuneration Committee, in line with the provisions of the new RFA.

-E.2.3 The Committee is in quorum and meets validly when half of its members plus one are present or represented, provided that no less than three (3) Committee members are present.
+E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) Committee members are present.
 Decisions of the Committee shall be validly taken by an absolute majority of the members who are present and represented.
 In case of a tie, the Chairperson of the Committee has a casting vote.
 No individual is present when his/her own remuneration is being considered.
 In carrying out its duties, the Committee is accountable to the Board.